kiwisquash/fcc-tribute/README.md

 # Introduction

-This is the first of the 30 [Free Code Camp](https://www.freecodecamp.org/settings) projects required to earn the Full Stack developer certification.i
+This is the first of the 30 [Free Code Camp](https://www.freecodecamp.org/settings) projects required to earn the Full Stack developer certification.

 It is the first of the 5 Responsive Web Design Projects.